keyvan-malek/RColSim/README.md

 **VIC_Data.R** - Reads the variables from the input file at each time step into the local environment.

 Once the necessary scripts are loaded into the R environment, an option is presented to begin a new simulation.
 If NEW_SIMULATION == TRUE on line 96, then the output files will be overwritten.
 The default is set to TRUE.
 Next, the main program begins the simulation.
-In the first time step, the initialize_model.R script is executed.
+In the first timestep, the initialize_model.R script is executed.
 This script initializes the storage volume of all reservoirs and runs the first timestep of the simulation.
 The main program executes all the remaining timesteps.
 At the beginning of each timestep, a set of common variables is initialized (L120-124).
 These variables are shared among many functions.
 They are calculated by the first function that invokes them and treated as a constant by subsequent function calls that use their value for calculating other variables.
 This ensures that values used by multiple functions only need to be calculated once per time step, which significantly enhances computational speed.<be>